Dividend Growth Drives A 10% Yield From Lowell Miller's Closed-End Fund

 The fund’s portfolio emphasizes income-generating sectors and industries: REITs, Midstream MLPs, Utilities, Telecommunications and BDCs make up the lion’s share of the portfolio.
 The April 30, 2017, report shows the portfolio composition in the next chart.

 Worth noting is a 13.4% weight in the energy sector and a 15.4% weight in midstream MLPs.
-In Lowell Miller’s letter to shareholders he says that he fund will continue to have an overweight allocation to midstream energy companies because of “what appears to us to be high and growing yields.”
+In Lowell Miller’s letter to shareholders, he says that the fund will continue to have an overweight allocation to midstream energy companies because of “what appears to us to be high and growing yields.”
 Many analysts agree that MLPs offer excellent opportunities at their current valuations (see, for example, a discussion of PIMCO's take on the category here).
 Income investors who would consider MLPs but avoid them because of their K-1 tax reporting will be interested to know that HIE provides a 1099 to shareholders at tax time.

 Also notable is that the weight of the REIT holdings has decreased from 21.2% a year ago to 16.6% in this latest report.
 Electrical Services is also down, from 12.8% to 6.0%.
 Big gainers in portfolio weighting are Pipelines (not listed in April 2016, now 7.9% of holdings) and Natural Gas Transmission (14.2%, up from 7.4%).

-When I was discussing leverage above, I noted Miller's statement that the underlying yield of the portfolio was almost three and half times the 1.7% borrowing cost of the leverage.
+When I was discussing leverage above, I noted Miller's statement that the underlying yield of the portfolio was almost three and a half times the 1.7% borrowing cost of the leverage.
 That would put portfolio yield at something under 6% (1.5% x 3.5 = 5.95%).
 How, you might ask, can HIE pay almost (to borrow Miller's ambiguity) twice that (10.8% NAV yield) to shareholders?

 In addition to the regular dividend income HIE has earned special dividends and premiums from option sales.
 With the combination of income from these sources and the use of 17 to 20% leverage, the expectation is that the fund will continue to generate income to cover their declared distributions.

 Dividend Growth